 Total revenue.
 Total revenue increased from \$6.1 million in the nine months ended September 30, 2004 to \$49.4 million in the nine months ended September 30, 2005, a 704% increase.
 This increase was primarily due to strong demand for and commercial introduction of our solar cells and solar panels which began commercial production in late 2004.
 Revenue in the first nine months of 2004 was primarily generated from sales of our detector products, which represented 98% of total revenue compared to 19% in the nine months ended September 30, 2005.
 Revenue from the sale of our solar cells and panels represented 2% of total revenue in the nine months ended September 30, 2004 compared to 81% in the first nine months of 2005, driven by continued growth in demand for solar applications.
 Our international sales accounted for 70% of our total revenue in the nine months ended September 30, 2005 compared to 23% in the nine months ended September 30, 2004.
 We expect international sales to remain a significant portion of overall sales for the remainder of 2005 and 2006.
-Conergy and Solon accounted for approximately 47% and 16%, respectively, of our total revenue in the nine months ended September 30, 2005, as compared to 1% for Solon in the nine months ended September 30, 2004.
-We expect both Conergy and Solon to comprise a significant portion of our revenue for the remainder of 2005 and 2006.
+Conergy and Solon accounted for approximately 47% and 16%, respectively, of our total revenue in the nine months ended September 30, 2004.
+We expect both Conergy and Solon to comprise a significant portion of our revenue for the remainder of 2005 and 2005 and 2006.